Battle of Qnat

 The Battle of Qnat, was a military confrontation that occurred from February 12 to 17, 1980, in the village on Qnat, Bsharri District.

 Background

-After the Syrian invasion, there was not much different in the town, but in 1978 checkpoints were installed by the Syrians.
-Because of this, most of the town's people entered and exited the town through Mazraat Bani Saab and Beit Kassab.
-One day, Anton El-Khazen, the leader of the town's militia was kidnapped by the Syrians but a successful mission by the town's people rescued him.
-The Zghartawis then started to harass the townspeople and assisted the Syrians.
+After the Syrian invasion, there wasn't much of a difference in the town, but in 1978 checkpoints were installed by the Syrians.
+Because of this, most of the population entered and exited the town through Mazraat Bani Saab and Beit Kassab.
+One day, Antoine el-Khazen, the leader of the town's militia was kidnapped by the Syrians but a successful mission by the town's people rescued him.
+The Marada Brigade then started to harass the population of the town and assisted the Syrians.
 The town leaders then met with a military commander of the Lebanese Front who told them that Qnat was at a disadvantage geographically and militarily, but the townspeople insisted on staying to defend it.